mulle-core/mulle-atinit/README.md

 # mulle-atinit

-👼 Compatibility library to fix ELF initializer deficiencies
+🤱🏼 Compatibility library for deterministic initializers

-This is a workaround for dynamic libraries initiializers not being properly sequenced (ELF).
+This is a workaround for dynamic libraries initializers not being properly sequenced (e.g. ELF bases shared library).

-This library must be **statically** linked.
-Then its constructor is guaranteed to be called after all shared library initializations.
+You must **statically** link this library with your executable.
+Ensure that global symbols are exported and that the whole library is linked to the executable and not optimized away by the linker.

 Any participating shared library constructor uses